Sustainability

 Sustainable development is about taking the three priorities of the economy, society and the environment and finding ways of balancing these to produce the results that will benefit most people.

 The most recent edition was published in December 2024.
-It explores the economic and social benefits of aviation at a national level in 85 countries and uses the results of that assessment to build the most comprehensive global picture of air transport’s many benefits.
+It explores the economic and social benefits of aviation: at a global level; for 14 major regions / groups; and at a national level in 85 countries.
+It uses the results of that assessment to build the most comprehensive global picture of air transport’s many benefits.